Zum Inhalt springen

 Abandonment reasons in B2B checkout differ fundamentally from B2C.
 While B2C customers frequently abandon due to unexpected shipping costs or missing guest checkout, B2B causes are rooted deeper in business processes.
 A comprehensive analysis by Digital Commerce 360 (2025) identifies the five most common abandonment reasons in B2B checkout.

-First is the **lack of order approval capability**: **42% of B2B buyers** do not have authorization to complete an order independently and require supervisor approval (Sana Commerce, 2025).
+First is the lack of order approval capability: 42% of B2B buyers (Sana Commerce, 2025) do not have authorization to complete an order independently and require supervisor approval.
 When the checkout does not support approval workflows, the buyer must abandon the process, manually forward the information and start over later.
 This media break is one of the biggest conversion killers in B2B.

-Further common abandonment reasons include **missing B2B payment options** such as purchase on account or SEPA direct debit (36%), **lack of price transparency** with customer-specific terms (29%), **no order reference fields** for cost centers or project numbers (24%), and **inflexible delivery options** without partial delivery or preferred dates (21%).
-Each of these points can be addressed through targeted [Shopware customizations](/en/shopware-development/).
+Further common abandonment reasons include missing B2B payment options such as purchase on account or SEPA direct debit (36% (project experience)), lack of price transparency with customer-specific terms (29% (project experience)), no order reference fields for cost centers or project numbers (24% (project experience)), and inflexible delivery options without partial delivery or preferred dates (21% (project experience)).
+Each of these points can be addressed through targeted Shopware customizations.

 Approval Workflows